 - TouchBistro: This all-in-one POS system is compatible with iPads, iPad Pros and iPad Minis.
 Plans start at $69 per month.
 TouchBistro has more than 200 restaurant-specific features, such as ingredient-level tracking, tableside ordering and payments, drag-and-drop table management tools, customer management, and loyalty programs.
 Check out our TouchBistro review to learn more about how it can benefit your business.

 How to turn your iPad into a POS system

 There are only a few things that you must have to use your iPad as a POS system.
 These are the iPad itself, a card reader and the POS system you choose.
 You will need to take some steps to set up your iPad as a POS.

 Many businesses find that they need peripherals for the iPad POS.
-These can include a receipt printer, a tablet stand and a cash drawer.
+These include a receipt printer, a tablet stand and a cash drawer.
 You can purchase equipment bundles to ensure that everything is compatible.
-Just be sure that it's also compatible with your POS system and iPad.
+Just be sure that they’re also compatible with your POS system and iPad.
 Once you have connected your peripherals to your iPad, you are ready to use your iPad as a POS.

 Whitney Sanchez contributed to the writing and research in this article.